elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/how-do-philosophical-perspectives-influence-the-interpretation-of-mathematical-laws-in-physics.md

     subject: Physics
     url: /learn/physics/questions/what-is-the-conservation-of-angular-momentum-and-its-mathematical-representation
 related_article3:
-    id: 118212
+    id: 118221
     title: >-
-        Can you explain Newton's Laws and their mathematical formulations?
+        What are some examples of fundamental principles in physics that rely on mathematics?
     subject: Physics
-    url: /learn/physics/questions/can-you-explain-newtons-laws-and-their-mathematical-formulations
+    url: /learn/physics/questions/what-are-some-examples-of-fundamental-principles-in-physics-that-rely-on-mathematics
 related_article4:
-    id: 118218
-    title: >-
-        How did ancient civilizations contribute to the development of mathematical concepts used in physics?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-did-ancient-civilizations-contribute-to-the-development-of-mathematical-concepts-used-in-physics
-related_article5:
     id: 118210
     title: >-
         How does the law of gravitation demonstrate the relationship between physics and mathematics?
     subject: Physics
     url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
+related_article5:
+    id: 118214
+    title: >-
+        How does the minimum principle apply to physics and mathematics?
+    subject: Physics
+    url: /learn/physics/questions/how-does-the-minimum-principle-apply-to-physics-and-mathematics
 ---

 &nbsp;